-The ability to predict, forecast or simulate changes to a national transport system is limited.
-New Zealand’s Ministry of Transport is responsible for shaping New Zealand’s transport system, but understanding the impacts of regulation, policy or investment on this interconnected system is challenging.
-With a new direction focused on a transport system that delivers positive social, cultural, economic, and environmental outcomes, how can the Ministry take a strategic, integrated approach to ensure a socially equitable, and sustainable transport system nationally?
+New Zealand’s Ministry of Transport is responsible for shaping New Zealand’s transport system, but understanding the impacts of any regulation, policy or investment on such a vast, diverse, and interconnected system is challenging.
+With a new direction focused on a transport system that delivers positive social, cultural, economic, and environmental outcomes, how can the Ministry take a strategic, integrated approach to ensure a socially equitable and sustainable transport system?

 Overcoming national challenges